 - You can apply to Engage PEI anytime.
 You will receive confirmation that your application is received.

 - Your application will be added to the database for each ABC you indicated on your application.

 - Additionally, if you indicated you would consider boards other than those listed on your form, your application will be added to any ABC database matching your specific skills, education or experience.

-- As vacancies arise, a list of recommended applicants will be forwarded to the Cabinet Committee on Priorities as an Executive Council Memo (ECM) for recommendation to Executive Council.
+- As vacancies arise, a list of recommended applicants will be forwarded to the Cabinet Committee on Policy and Priorities as an Executive Council Memo (ECM) for recommendation to Executive Council.

 - Cabinet will review recommendations and nominate ABC members.
 (It may take two to four weeks for ABC appointments to be scheduled for the Cabinet’s agenda.)

 - Successful nominees will have the opportunity to accept or decline the appointment.
 If a nominee declines, additional time will be required to determine new nominees.

 - An Order-in-Council is issued with the names of successful applicants and is published in the Royal Gazette.
 This process normally takes two weeks after a nominee has accepted an appointment.

 - Recent appointments are announced by news release after the decision-making process is complete and nominees have accepted appointments to ABCs.

 Applicants invited to participate in certain boards will be required to provide a completed criminal record check.